hkkcngz/hkkcngz/README.md

 ### Hi there 👋
 ✨

-- 🔭 I’m currently work on Android Developer position.
-Java -> Kotlin.
+- 🔭 I’m currently working as Full-Stack Developer on fintech company.
-- 🌱 I started with Web Development and now I'm progressing in Mobile Development.
-I'm on the Full Stack developer path.
+- 🌱 I started with Web Development and then I progressed in Mobile Development.
+Now I am on the Sr. Full Stack Developer path.
-- 💬 Ask me about Frontend (CSS, React, PWA), Wordpress Development & PHP and Android.
+- 💬 Ask me about Frontend (CSS, React, PWA), Javascript, Wordpress Development & PHP and Android (java).
 - 📫 How to reach me: hakki.app
 - 😄 Pronouns: human
 - ⚡ Fun fact: ooooO